Vi-Kitten/personal-site/content/blogs/the-chiral-product.md

 ## Preface

-Haskell syntax will be used for talking about the type system itself, specifically in terms of the operations we are allowed to do.
+I will use a bastardised Haskell syntax for talking about the type system itself in terms of building blocks we can compose together.

 A rust inspired syntax will then be used to describe the programs we would like to represent.

 It is important to specify that all resources are consumed **by value** unless specified otherwise, even when I am using Haskell syntax.